dcahall/JavaScript_Test_Task_Kaspersky_Kiselev_Roman/README.md

 # JavaScript_Test_Task_Kaspersky_Kiselev_Roman
-Employee list, where the following options are available:
+A react application that displays a list of users **Options**
-- search by product name
+- search by username;
-- add users
-- add group
-- delete users
+- add/delete users
-- delete groups
+- add/delete groups
+- change routes: home/users;
-- sort users
+- sort users alphabetically in up/down orders;

 The json-server was used as a server to store the data
 ____